-The internet has become an important means of transferring knowledge and information, and commerce.
-It has also become the preferred route to market for some retailers, whilst being a major contributor to the turnover of others.
+The internet has become an important means of transferring knowledge, information and commerce.
+It has also become the preferred route to market for some retailers, while being a major contributor to the turnover of others.
+Businesses are expected to adhere to certain regulations surrounding issues such as:

-- Privacy of information supplied through an online retailer's website
+- Privacy of information supplied through a website

 - What third parties can or cannot do with information